Answered By: Robert Fitzpatrick Last Updated: May 03, 2018 Views: 364

-Your professors will often say that they want your research to come from peer-reviewed, or refereed, sources.
+Scholarly journals are also known as peer-reviewed or refereed journals.
+Journal is a word we use for magazines.
+We also call them periodicals.
+Your professors will often say that they want your research to come from peer-reviewed sources.
 What does that mean?

 The peer review process works something like this.
 A researcher writes an article about his or her research.
 The researcher will then send a copy of the article to the editor of a journal.
 The editor makes copies of the article and distributes them among known scholars in the same field asking for comments and endorsements.
 If these scholars (the referees or "peers") decide that the research is solid, timely, and makes a valid contribution to the field, the editor will probably decide to publish the article in the journal.